zachbogart/vanillin/README.md

 🍦
 ```

-## 1. Use repo as a Template
+## Use this repo as a template

 Can use this repo as a template for a new project.
 Simply:

-1. Rename `IMAGE_NAME` at the top to specify how you want to title your local images for this project
+1. Rename/Find & Replace `DOCKER_IMAGE_NAME` at the top to specify how you want to title your local images for this project
 2. Remove Doc info from this README (info after first line break)
 3. Ready to Go!